 If you notice a rapid reduction in vapor output, it is more likely that your diffuser has developed a clog in the tubes inside the nebulizer bottle.
-Identifying a clog and cleaning the bottle is rather simple.
-If you suspect a clog but are not sure, take a snapshot with your camera and email us a picture and we can help you determine if the bottle is clogged. email@example.com.
-A good example of a clog can be seen here:
+Identifying a clog and cleaning the bottle is quite simple.
+If you suspect a clog but are not sure, take a snapshot with your camera and email us a picture and we can help you determine if the bottle is clogged.

 - Is your unit turning on?
 When you plug the unit in and turn the power knob all the way to the right, you should hear a low hum from the base.
 If you do not hear any noise and sure that the power outlet you have the unit plugged into works, please skip to the section below called "motor repairs and warranty service" otherwise keep reading the next step.